-(5) Provide to the Commonwealth a list of the names and, if known, the addresses of all persons who are expected to testify on behalf of the accused at trial or sentencing.
-The accused's attorney may redact the personal identifying information of any witness if so authorized by a protective order entered by the court pursuant to subpart (g) of this Rule.

-- (e) Time of Motion.
+- (5) Provide to the Commonwealth a list of the names and, if known, the addresses of all persons who are expected to testify on behalf of the accused at trial or sentencing.
+The accused's attorney may redact the personal identifying information of any witness if so authorized by a protective order entered by the court pursuant to subpart (g) of this Rule. - (e) Time of Motion.
 A motion by the accused under this Rule must be made at least 10 calendar days before the day fixed for trial.
 The motion must identify all relief sought pursuant to this Rule.
 A subsequent motion may be made only upon a showing of cause why such motion would be in the interest of justice. - (f) Time, Place and Manner of Discovery and Inspection.
 The order granting relief under this Rule must specify in writing the time, place and manner of making the discovery and inspection ordered.
 The court in its discretion may prescribe such terms and conditions as are reasonable and just. - (g) Protective Order.
-Upon a sufficient showing the court may at any time order that the discovery or inspection be denied, restricted or deferred, or make such other order as is appropriate.
-Upon motion by the Commonwealth the court may permit the Commonwealth to make such showing, in whole or in part, in the form of a written statement to be inspected by the court in camera.
-If the court denies discovery or inspection following a showing in camera, the entire text of the Commonwealth's statement must be sealed and preserved in the records of the court to be made available to the appellate court in the event of an appeal by the accused. - (h) Continuing Duty to Disclose; Failure to Comply.
+(1) Upon the motion of either party and for good cause, the court may enter a protective order with regard to the discovery or inspection required by this Rule.
+The court in its discretion may order any condition that it deems necessary to the orderly adjudication of the case or to the fair administration of justice.
+These conditions may include, but are not limited to: - (A) a requirement that the parties not disclose the contents of any material or evidence disclosed or discovered pursuant to this Rule in any public forum, including any website;

+- (B) a requirement that the parties not disclose the contents of any material or evidence disclosed or discovered pursuant to this Rule to any third-party who is not an agent or employee of the parties or an expert witness; - (C) authorization to either party to withhold the residential address, telephone number, email address or place of employment of any witness not covered by the terms of subpart (c)(1) of this Rule; or - (D) authorization for either party in appropriate circumstances to withhold from disclosure or place additional restrictions on dissemination of information otherwise discoverable but not exculpatory. - (2) Should either party believe in good faith that the terms of a protective order entered by the court have been violated, such party may move the court to enforce the order and to impose any necessary and appropriate sanction authorized by Virginia law. - (h) Continuing Duty to Disclose; Failure to Comply.
 If, after disposition of a motion under this Rule, counsel or a party discovers before or during trial additional material previously requested or falling within the scope of an order previously entered, that is subject to discovery or inspection under this Rule but has not previously been disclosed, the party must promptly notify the other party or their counsel or the court of the existence of the additional material.
 If at any time during the pendency of the case it is brought to the attention of the court that a party has failed to comply with this Rule or with an order issued pursuant to this Rule, the court must order such party to permit the discovery or inspection of materials not previously disclosed, and may grant such other relief authorized by Virginia law as it may in its discretion deem appropriate.